 - Educating and training health professionals and the public about preventive medicine and the benefits of lifestyle change

-The Preventive Medicine Research Institute (PMRI) is a 501(c)(3) non-profit public foundation founded in 1984 by Dean Ornish, M.D.
+The Preventive Medicine Research Institute (PMRI) is a 501(c)(3) non-profit public organization founded in 1984 by Dean Ornish, M.D.
 Its work is dedicated to providing the highest quality scientific research and education that are grounded in compassion and dedicated to service.

 PMRI’s mission is to conduct pioneering research evaluating the power of lifestyle medicine—eat well, move more, stress less, love more—to reverse and prevent the progression of the most common, costly, and debilitating chronic diseases, which had previously been thought impossible.
 PMRI’s research uses the latest in high-tech medical technologies to prove the power of these low-tech lifestyle changes.